-I have the HP OfficeJet Pro 6978 and love it.
-Its functions are copy, scan, fax, wireless printing, two-sided printing and has a touchscreen.
-It prints on card stock easily too.
-Cost is around $100.
+I have the HP Officejet 9052 (it’s my favorite) and HP OfficeJet Pro 6978.
+It’s functions are copy, scan, fax, wireless printing, two-sided printing and has a touchscreen.
+The 9025 on card stock easily too.

-Another great option is the HP ENVY 4520.
-Its functions are copy, scan, wireless printing, two-sided printing and has a touchscreen.
-My mom has this model and I find the quality of printing to be the same.
+Another great option is the HP ENVY 7640.
+Its functions are copy, scan, wireless printing, and has a touchscreen.
 I do notice is that it prints a bit slower than mine.
-It also prints well on card stock.
-It’s around $70.
+It also prints ok on card stock.

 If you don’t use all your allotted pages in a month, you can keep them in your roll over account.
 You can also check how many pages you have printed on the website at any time as well.
 It’s very accurate too.

 When you install the printer, you will NEED to put the code in at that time.
 I’ve heard that it’s super hard to get the codes applied to your account after you enroll so don’t forget.

 HP Instant Ink Codes (if you find that a code doesn’t work, let me know)